A short break in Fortingall

 The wee dug was as happy as Larry amongst the heather and hills.
 It never ceases to amaze me how hardy terriers are.
-The boy might be knee high to a grasshopper but he’s a tough wee lad.
+The boy might be knee-high to a grasshopper but he’s a tough wee laddie.

-Our hiking route got it’s name as church goers living in remote communities around Loch Rannoch once walked it to get to Glenlyon Church at Innerwick.
-A 14 mile round trip over hill and moor, in all weather just to listen to the meenister – no thank you!
+Our route got its name as church goers living in remote communities around Loch Rannoch once walked it to get to Glenlyon Church at Innerwick.
+A 14 mile round trip over hill and moor, in all-weather just to listen to the meenister – no thank you!

-We decided to have lunch at the popular Glen Lyon Tearoom at Bridge of Balgie.
-I wasn’t sure it’d be open in early April given its remote location.
+We decided to stop for lunch at the popular Glen Lyon Tearoom at Bridge of Balgie.
+I wasn’t sure it’d be open in early April given the remote location.
 I needn’t have worried, it was open and hooching.
 Since it was a nice day we ate al fresco.
 Yay – our first al fresco lunch of 2016.
 Please let it be the first of many.

-We enjoyed lovely home-made soup, sandwiches, ice cold drinks and a good strong pot of coffee.
+We enjoyed home-made soup, sandwiches, ice-cold drinks and a good strong pot of coffee.
 Casper enjoyed some lean ham, tuna and a snooze under the table.
 All was good with the World.

 Checking-in at the Fortingall Hotel we heard those magic words which people travelling with dogs rarely, if ever hear.
 “You’ve been upgraded” – yee hah.
-Our room was lovely.
-Roomy, tastefully decorated and with pretty views of the glen.
-There was even a crystal decanter with a little tot of whisky for us to enjoy.
+Our room was gorgeous – spacious, tastefully decorated and with pretty views of the glen.
+There was even a decanter with a little tot of whisky for us to enjoy.

 The Village of Fortingall has a very famous and very old resident – the Fortingall Yew.
 A tree believed to be the oldest living thing in Britain.
 It’s said to be 5,000 years old, but experts think it’s more likely to be somewhere in the region of 2,000 – 3,000 years old.
 Whatever the true age it’s staggering to think how long it’s stood there.
 Nine years my junior Mr G kindly pointed out that it was even older than me!

-The stones consisted of three stone cicles with three surviving upright stones in each.
-Excavation of the site uncovered fragments of pot and cremated human bone by one circle.
-Other than those small nuggets of information the true purpose of the stones has been lost in time forever.
+There were three stones still standing on a site which once compromised of three stone circles.
+Excavation has uncovered fragments of pot and cremated human bone by one circle.
+Other than those small nuggets of information the true purpose of the stones has been forever lost in time.

 The Ewe Bar at the hotel is a lovely, relaxing haven with a roaring log fire.
 Luckily we arrived as some local musicians were jamming.
 Two guitars, a fiddle and singing, they played a brilliant fusion of country and folk.